rickylin614/rickylin614/README.md

 # rickylin614

 - 👋 Hi, I’m @rickylin614 , is a taiwanese
-- 👀 I’m interested in golnag and java
+- 👀 I’m interested in backend programming
 - 📫 How to reach me :
   - email: syss8895@gmail.com
   - [LinkedIn](https://www.linkedin.com/in/yuchen-lin-b854541b2)